The curvature of almost Robinson manifolds: Geometric applications

 In particular, the Weyl tensor is algebraically special with respect to any of $\mcN^0$, $\mcN^{12}$ and $\mcN^{[a,b]}$ for any $[a,b] \in\CP^1$.
 The Iwasawa manifold is not Einstein, but the Cotton-York tensor is given by

 i.e. it is degenerate with respect to of $\mcN^0$ and $\mcN^{[a,b]}$ for any $[a,b] \in\CP^1$, but not with respect to $\mcN^{12}$.
-The Cotton-York tensor is therefore the obstruction to the integrability of $\mcN^{12}$ as claimed in \cite{Taghavi-Chabert2011}. \end{exa}
+The Cotton-York tensor is therefore the obstruction to the integrability of $\mcN^{12}$ corroborating \cite{Taghavi-Chabert2011}. \end{exa}

 \begin{exa}[The Kerr-NUT-AdS metric] The higher-dimensional Euclidean Kerr-NUT-AdS metric \cite{Chen2006} is a (partial) generalisation of the Plebanski-Demianski metric \cite{Plebanski1976}, and was shown to admit a conformal Killing-Yano tensor that satisfies the requirement of Theorem \ref{thm-CKY2form} (in fact, with $\tau \ind{_{abc}}=0$) \cites{Kubizvn'ak2007,Kubizvn'ak2007a,Krtouvs2007,Krtouvs2008}.
-It then follows that all $2^m$ projective eigenspinors of the CKY $2$-forms have integrable associated almost Robinson structures \cite{Mason2010}.
-These metrics also come in Lorentzian flavour, in which case they locally admit a discrete set of $2^m$ Robinson structures. \end{exa}
+In even dimensions, it then follows that all $2^m$ projective eigenspinors of the CKY $2$-forms define Hermitian structures \cite{Mason2010}.
+These metrics also come in Lorentzian flavour, in which case they locally admit a discrete set of $2^m$ Robinson structures.
+Similar considerations apply in odd dimensions. \end{exa}

-Other metrics admitting a special CKY $2$-form as in Theorem \ref{thm-CKY2form} include those obtained by `switching off' the mass or NUT parameters, or cosmological constants of the Kerr-NUT-(A)dS metric, e.g. the Myers-Perry black hole \cite{Myers1986,Gibbons2005}.
+Other metrics admitting a special CKY $2$-form as in Theorem \ref{thm-CKY2form} include those obtained by `switching off' the mass or NUT parameters, or cosmological constants of the Kerr-NUT-(A)dS metric, e.g. the Myers-Perry black hole \cites{Myers1986,Gibbons2005}.
 While one cannot apply Theorem \ref{thm-CKY2form} when the eigenvalues of the CKY $2$-form become degenerate, one can still deduce the existence of Robinson structures as a limiting case.
 This is precisely the case when all the rotation coefficients of the Kerr-NUT-(A)dS metric are set to zero, and in particular, for the Schwarzschild metric. which is discussed in Example \ref{exa-Schwarzschild}.